apache/kyuubi-website/src/en/news/2023-04-10-new-committers.md

 -->

-The Project Management Committee (PMC) for Apache Kyuubi has invited [Yaodong Zhang](https://github.com/iodone) to become our committer and we are pleased to announce that she has accepted.
+The Project Management Committee (PMC) for Apache Kyuubi has invited [Tianlin Liao](https://github.com/lightning-L) to become our committer and we are pleased to announce that she has accepted.

 Tianlin Liao is currently working in eBay Shanghai.
 She joined Kyuubi community 1 year ago.